 Journey Stages should align with your company’s marketing > sales > post-sales funnel.
-You can customize the standard Stages provided by Demandbase and also add Stages as needed.
+You can customize the standard stages provided by Demandbase and also add stages as needed.

 How often should I update Journey Stages?

-We recommend reviewing your Journey funnel once per quarter.
+We recommend reviewing your Journey Funnel once per quarter.
 For example, you may need to change the threshold for a Marketing Qualified Account (MQA) based on changing market conditions.

-When there are changes to your product, industry, or marketing/sales business strategy, edit the Stages to align with those goals.
-See Edit and Publish Journey Stages
+When there are changes to your product, industry, or marketing/sales business strategy, edit the stages to align with those goals.
+See Edit and Publish Journey Stages.

-Limit the total number of Journey Stages
+Limit the total number of stages

-Don't create Stages that mirror your Opportunity Stages
+Don't create stages that mirror your Opportunity stages

-Replicating the number and depth of detail in your Opportunity Stages can make account progression through the Demandbase Journey funnel difficult to interpret.
-We recommend having no more than two Opportunity related Stages.
+Replicating the number and depth of detail in your Opportunity stages can make account progression through the Demandbase Journey Funnel difficult to interpret.
+We recommend having no more than two Opportunity related stages.

-Enhance the standard Journey funnel
+Enhance the standard Journey Funnel

-You can enhance the standard Journey funnel by adding the following stages:
+You can enhance the standard Journey Funnel by adding the following stages:

-• SDR Stage: Add a Stage between the MQA and Opportunity Stage to see account handoff between Marketing and Sales.
+- SDR stage: Add a stage between the MQA and Opportunity stage to see account handoff between Marketing and Sales.

-What selectors should I use for Journey Stages?
+What selectors should I use for stages?

 Don’t Use Calculated Fields